ttnny/protobuf/README.md

 Protocol Buffers for gRPC

 # about
+This is a submodule of the learning repo.
-This repo contains my practices in learning protobuf.
+This contains protobuf practices.